1/8

 A major focus of my practice is personalized educational consults.
 I work one-on-one with clients seeking clarity in a crowded wellness landscape, helping them understand the science relevant to their goals.
 These sessions are not clinical care, but tailored, evidence-informed explorations that build confidence and informed decision-making.

-I serve as Executive Director of the Office of Integrative Medicine & Health and as an Associate Professor at the GW School of Medicine and Health Sciences, advancing integrative, translational education in academic and clinical settings.
+I serve as Executive Director and Associate Professor at an R1 University, advancing integrative, translational education in academic and clinical settings.

 Beyond academia, I lead well-being strategy as Chief Well-being Officer at Good Bacteria and provide consulting to innovators and organizations.
 I bring a rigorous scientific lens to product development, public-facing education, and strategic guidance.